by Bill McBride on 3/15/2017 11:41:00 AM

 The Cleveland Fed released the median CPI and the trimmed-mean CPI this morning:

-According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.2% (2.1% annualized rate) in October.
+According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.2% (2.5% annualized rate) in February.
 The 16% trimmed-mean Consumer Price Index also rose 0.2% (2.2% annualized rate) during the month.
-The median CPI and 16% trimmed-mean CPI are measures of core inflation calculated by the Federal Reserve Bank of Cleveland based on data released in the Bureau of Labor Statistics' (BLS) monthly CPI report.Note: The Cleveland Fed released the median CPI details for October here.
-Motor fuel was up 122% annualized in October!
+The median CPI and 16% trimmed-mean CPI are measures of core inflation calculated by the Federal Reserve Bank of Cleveland based on data released in the Bureau of Labor Statistics' (BLS) monthly CPI report.Note: The Cleveland Fed released the median CPI details for February here.
+Motor fuel was down 30% annualized in February.

 Click on graph for larger image.

-Using these measures, inflation has generally been moving up, and most of these measures are close to the Fed's 2% target (Core PCE is still below).
+Using these measures, inflation has generally been moving up, and most of these measures are above the Fed's 2% target (Core PCE is still below).